steroman/dynatrace-deck/task-2-notes.md

   - Reasoning in workflows also allows to assess divergence from them: errors, different paths, shortcuts, limitations, business logic, etc
   - KTLO?
 - Checklists
+- Writer KTLO (solves docs bugs for a week, then rotates)

 ## Governance